Introduction | Example | Tutorial | Applications | Comments

 A good example of where I use FreeFile in my applications is when I have users selecting files via a dialog box and I want to write an error log or status log.
 Instead of picking an arbitrarily large integer for my file number, I use the FreeFile function to simply pick the next free file number.

-I hope you’ll subscribe to my email list.
-Once you’ve subscribed, you’ll get access to a free copy of my Excel Add-In with tons of useful features and you’ll get monthly tutorials where I show you how to do more neat stuff with VBA!
+I hope you’ll subscribe to my free wellsrPRO VBA Training Program.
+Once you’ve subscribed, you’ll get access to a free copy of my Excel Add-In with tons of useful features, including a way to import macros from all my tutorials without ever leaving Excel!
+You’ll also get email tutorials where I show you how to do more neat stuff with VBA!